ouspg/chipwhisperer/README.md

 Permissions can be obtained in few ways without making them too board:

-1. Temporally by chown'ing the correct device from `/dev/bus/usb/` to reflect desired UID:GID
+1. Temporally by chown'ing the correct device from `/dev/bus/usb/` to reflect desired UID:GID (FASTEST!)
 2. Permanently by modifying `udev` rules

 To find the correct bus, you could use command `lsusb` (requires USB metadata package to show more details).